Aymen Dahmen

-Aymen Dahmen (أَيْمَن دَحمَان; born 28 January 1997) is a Tunisian professional footballer who plays as a goalkeeper for CS Sfaxien.
+Aymen Dahmen (أَيْمَن دَحمَان; born 28 January 1997) is a Tunisian professional footballer who plays as a goalkeeper for CS Sfaxien and the Tunisia national team.

 Club career

 Dahmen made his professional debut with CS Sfaxien in a 2–0 Tunisian Ligue Professionnelle 1 win over ES Métlaoui on 16 September 2018.

 On 11 June 2023, Dahmen joined Saudi Pro League club Al-Hazem on a two-year contract.

 On 22 July 2024, Dahmen returned to CS Sfaxien.

 International career

 Dahmen was called up to represent the Tunisia U23 national team for 2019 Africa U-23 Cup of Nations qualification matches.

-He made his debut for senior national team on 28 March 2021 in an AFCON 2021 qualifier against Equatorial Guinea.
+He made his debut for senior national team on 28 March 2021 in an AFCON 2021 qualifier against Equatorial Guinea in the first half of the match.

+On 10 June 2022, Dahmen played for the whole match in the 2022 Kirin Cup Soccer semi-final 2–0 victory against Chile in which he denied Diego Valencia's penalty kick during the second half injury time.

-On November 14, 2022, he was selected by Jalel Kadri to participate in the 2022 FIFA World Cup.
-He participated in all Tunisia's matches in the World Cup, which was rather a surprise as he was originally intended to be a third-choice goalkeeper.
-He also conceded only 1 goal throughout the entire tournament, but unfortunately it wasn’t enough for Tunisia to qualify for the round of 16.
+On 14 November 2022, he was selected by Jalel Kadri to participate in the 2022 FIFA World Cup.